disposedtrolley/bear-to-sn/README.md

 ## The Data Structure

-For our purposes, an item in Standard Notes can either be a `Note` or a `Tag`.
+In its decrypted form, a Standard Notes library can be exported as a massive JSON object with a top-level `items` array.
+The [Standard File documentation](http://standardfile.org/#items) states that an item can be a `Note`, `Tag`, `Extension` etc., but for our purposes we care about `Note`s and `Tag`s.

 ### Notes